pranav-kirsur/xv6-assignment-os/README.md

-# Report for Assignment 5
+# Report for xv6 assigment
 # Enhancing xv6 OS

+Modifying the xv6 operating system by adding syscalls and modifying the scheduler for process scheduling.

+This project was done as part of the Operating Systems course at IIIT Hyderabad.

 # waitx syscall